JJ/granada-off/text/prologue.md

 purchase it from there.
 This book includes hints on how to get it autographed, so by all means do it you want!

+## Share your thoughts

+Use \#granadaon in Twitter or share your thoughts and pictures in the Facebook page https://www.facebook.com/granada.on/.
+I would be grateful too if you took the time to review it in Amazon.
+Good or bad reviews, all of them help.

+The website http://granada.re is also on as of this edition.
+Check it out for infrequent updates.

 ## Enjoy

 Go to the next page and have fun.
 Better if you are on site.